Fragtality/Fenix2GSX/README.md

 5) When the Parking Brake is set, External Power is disconnected (on the Overhead) and Beacon Light is On, the Tool will remove all Ground-Equipment: Jetway/Stairs (if not already removed) and GPU, PCA & Chocks (always, to be safe).
 6) Happy Flight!
 7) When you arrive (pre-select your Gate), the Jetway/Stairs will automatically connect as soon as the Engines are Off and the Parking Brake is set (if configured).
 8) When the Beacon Light is off, the other Ground-Equipment will placed: GPU, PCA (if configured) and Chocks.
 If configured, Deboarding will be called.
-Calling Deboarding in the EFB is not required, you can dismiss it if you want.
+Calling Deboarding in the EFB is not required, it is best to dismiss that.
 Only generate a new Flightplan in SimBrief until Deboarding has actively started!
 9) It works with Turn-Arounds!
-As soon as you (re)import a new Flightplan the Cycle starts over.
+As soon as you (re)import a new Flightplan the Cycle starts over (after Deboarding has completely finished).

 If you set every Option for automatic Service Calls, I'd recommend to disable the GSX Menu in the Toolbar (Icon not white).
 The Services are still called, but you won't see the Menu popping-up.
 So Push-Back, De-Ice and Gate-Selection are the only Situations where you need to open it.<br/><br/>